-Currently in his first season as Head Coach of Crew SC, Caleb Porter became the eighth Head Coach in Club history on January 4, 2019.
-The 43-year-old joined Crew SC following a five-year stint with the Portland Timbers (2013-2017) during which he won one MLS Cup (2015), one Cascadia Cup (2017) and MLS Coach of the Year (2013) honors.
+Currently in his second season as Head Coach of Crew SC, Caleb Porter became the eighth Head Coach in Club history on January 4, 2019.
+The 44-year-old joined Crew SC following a five-year stint with the Portland Timbers (2013-2017) during which he won one MLS Cup (2015), one Cascadia Cup (2017) and MLS Coach of the Year (2013) honors.
 In addition to coaching at the professional level, Porter served as Head Coach of the U.S. Under-23 Men’s National Team from 2011-2012 and Head Coach of the University of Akron from 2006-2012.

 During his time with the Portland Timbers, Porter posted a record of 68-50-52 from 2013-2017.
 In 2013, his first season as a professional soccer head coach, Porter led the Timbers to a first-place finish in the Western Conference - guiding the team to a 23-point improvement and a plus-43 goal-differential increase from the previous season and securing the club’s first postseason berth.
 For his performance as head coach during the 2013 regular-season, Porter was voted MLS Coach of the Year.

 The following season, Porter led Portland to the Lamar Hunt U.S. Open Cup Semifinals – the highest-ever finish for the club in the tournament – while also coaching the Timbers in the 2014-2015 CONCACAF Champions League, the club’s first international tournament.
 The 2014 season also saw Porter be named Head Coach for the MLS All-Star Team, guiding his side to a 2-1 victory over Bayern Munich of the German Bundesliga.